The Best Black Friday/Cyber Monday Mattress Deals | Digital Trends

 Walmart

 As a retailer known for bringing affordable products to customers across the U.S., it follows that Walmart would have one of the least expensive mattresses for sale, too.
-The Signature Sleep Choice 6-Inch Coil Mattress is listed in Walmart’s Black Friday flyer for just $64 for a Queen, though there are many more great deals listed on the retailer’s site.
+The Signature Sleep Choice 6-Inch Coil Mattress is just $64 for a Queen, though there are many more great deals listed on the retailer’s site.
 You’ll find rollback prices on mattresses from popular brands like Linenspa, Simmons, and Mainstays.

 Amazon